Posted by LawtonMD on May 21, 2016

 This procedure won’t add volume, however, although it may appear that way as the breast is lifted.
 Scarring can occur with breast lifts, though this tends to be minimal.

-A breast augmentation uses an implant to increase your cup size.
+Breast augmentation uses an implant to increase your cup size.
 Most implants nowadays are composed of saline.
 An augmentation can correct very slight drooping, but cannot compensate for a lift in more severe cases.
-In general, your breasts will maintain their same natural shape, as the implant simply adds volume and cleavage.
+In general, your breasts will maintain the same natural shape, as the implant simply adds volume and cleavage.

 Implants may need to be replaced over time, which can result in additional follow-up appointments or replacement procedures.
 There generally tends to be less scarring with breast augmentation than with breast lifts, however.